mahirox36/Negomi/README.md

 ## 🚀 Features:

-- Effortless Small Server Management
+- Moderator Manager
 - Temporary Voice Chat
-- Creatable Text Chat (Groups within Server)
-- Customizable Roles for Members
+- Customizable Roles for Members, for everyone or boosters only
-- Welcoming Users with Image and Message
+- Welcoming Users with Image and Message.
+- Auto Role for members and bots.
 - AI Integration (Bring Your Own AI For Now)
+- Backup Servers Included all type of channels (exluded Fourms for now) with their permission, the same order. roles with the permission and color.
 - Fun and Engaging Commands

 *Note: All features are customizable except the greeting image.*

 ## 🛠️ In Development:

-* Text Channel Refresher
+* Text Channel Refresher.
+* Split the Script for 2 one for only AI and the other for rest of the stuff.
+* Uniqe Card for every User.
+* EmbedEditor.
-* EmbedEditor
+* Maybe a Dashboard.
+* Dynamic Help Menu in nextcord future update.
-* Ticket System
+* Ticket System.
-* Level System
+* Level System.
+* Nexon Library with custom Interaction
 * More Soon!

 ## 📚 Custom Libraries for This Bot: